Business Buying Process: Where to begin

 If an institutional investor, private equity firm or a fund manager wants to go and raise the money to buy a business, they will work out the types of businesses they want to target.
 They typically call that a mandate.

-So if we use that word mandate, and say, Well, if you’re going to go out and buy a business and invest your own money in doing that, you need to define your mandate.
+If you’re going to buy a business and invest your money, you need to define your mandate.

 Well, it’s a clear description of the kind of business that you want to buy.
 A good analogy, is the process of buying a holiday house.
 In some respects, it’s not too different from the early steps in the business buying process.